Rearles/training-code/03CSharp/even-more-csharp.md

 - As you see there is no call to Dispose method because the using statement handles that automatically.
 - Both codes above generate the same output.

+## File Handling In C#
+- **System.IO** namespace provides four classes that allow you to manipulate individual files, as well as interact with a machine directory structure.
+- The **Directory** and **File** directly extends System.Object and supports the creation, copying, moving and deletion of files using various static methods.
+    -  They only contain static methods and are never instantiated.
+- The **FileInfo** and **DirectoryInfo** types are derived from the abstract class **FileSystemInfo** type and they are typically, employed for obtaining the full details of a file or directory because their members tend to return strongly typed objects.
+    - They implement roughly the same public methods as a Directory and a File but they are stateful and the members of these classes are not static.

 ## References
 - [Memory Management](https://medium.com/c-programming/c-memory-management-part-1-c03741c24e4b)
 - [Finalize and Dispose](https://medium.com/c-programming/c-memory-management-part-2-finalizer-dispose-d3b3e43c08d1)